 To access your Pi from Windows, the simplest and use Putty, which is open-source and free.
 It is available here.
 This is a very simple program that does not require any.
 By default, the SSH connection uses port 22.

 Impossible to connect

-Changing the distribution is as simple as changing the SD card and restarting the Raspberry Pi.
+Changing the distribution is as simple as changing the SD board and restarting the Raspberry Pi.
 Yes, but Pi is probably going to keep the same IP address.
 In this case, the SSH connection will be refused because the authentication key is different (it is generated on the first connection).
 No problem, just go to the SSH installation directory and delete the known_hosts file.